gatsbyjs/rfcs/text/0000-wordpress-source-plugins.md

 }
 ```

-A subplugin reads the WordPress plugin’s REST API, and translates the output into something usable by GraphQL and Gatsby.
+A subplugin would read the WordPress plugin’s REST API, and translates the output into something usable by GraphQL and Gatsby.
 This makes it possible for developers building with Gatsby to query access the WordPress plugin’s endpoints through GraphQL.

 For example, after adding `gatsby-wordpress-gravity-forms`, `allWordpressGfForms` and `wordpressGfForms` are available to query.